 The company overview in your business plan will include the following sections:

-Mission Statement: A concise statement on the guiding principles of your company.
+- Mission statement: A concise statement of the guiding principles of your company.

 This is the meet and greet section of your business plan.
 If you were to eloquently write down your elevator pitch, you could put it in this section.
 Keep this brief, as you’re going to be expanding on what you say here in the next few sections.